BUSY CHILD ASSIGNMENT

 Make sure that the area is out of direct sun - you don't want sun falling directly on the child's face.

-6. WRITE IT DOWN - Write down those settings AND keep the camera on those settings ready for your shoot.
+NOTE DOWN SETTINGS - Write down your settings AND keep the camera on those settings ready for your shoot.

 If you child is cooperative, get them occupied and go back to your test shot position.
 Press your shutter halfway to test the exposure.
 Check your shutter speed is still 1/250 or above.
 Adjust ISO if not.
 The lighting may have changed so be prepared that the settings might not look quite the same.

 Now try out lots of different angles.
 Without moving your child at all - they are hopefully busy - see how many different types of shots you can get.
 Just move around quickly whilst your child is occupied.